chemharuka/toGainMapHDR/README.md

 #### System Require

 Require macOS 15.0+ (Some format support require 15.1+), PLEASE UPGRADE your system to LATEST version for more compatibility.
+PLEASE UPGRADE your system to LATEST version for more compatibility.
+PLEASE UPGRADE your system to LATEST version for more compatibility.
+PLEASE UPGRADE your system to LATEST version for more compatibility.

 #### Options: